BANKSY | BARELY LEGAL LOS ANGELES ^

 Stagg was US Consultant to the Banksy | Barely Legal art show in Los Angeles.
 Originally enlisted as a driver to the artist and show producer Grace Jehan,

-Stagg's responsibilites grew to include: staffing, permit and elephant research, street teams, technical support, alcohol sponsorship, guestlist media and print sales.
+Stagg's responsibilites grew to include: staffing, elephant research and permits, street teams, alcohol sponsorship, guestlist, media and art sales.

 BANKSY | BARELY LEGAL STREET POSTER ^